pjabes/pjabes-site/content/_index.md

+---
+date: "2021-04-21"
+menu: "main"
+description: "Contacting Patrick Abraham"
+---

+### About Me

 Patrick is an information security professional with a keen interest in finding and responding to adversaries.
-Equipped with a strong engineering background, Patrick has a track record of developing Detection and Automation use-cases for financial instiutions across the APAC region.
+Equipped with a strong engineering background, Patrick has a track record of developing Detection and Automation use-cases.

-Want to get in contact?
-Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/pabes/).
+Want to get in [contact](../contact)?